RTEMS/rtems-docs/c-user/message/directives.rst

 ``count``
     This parameter is the pointer to an `uint32_t
     <https://en.cppreference.com/w/c/types/integer>`_ object.
 When the
-    directive call is successful, the number of unblocked tasks will be stored in this object.
+    directive call is successful, the number of pending messages removed from the queue will be stored in this object.

 .. rubric:: DESCRIPTION: